NES Classic Edition: Scalping and bootlegs

 The NES Classic Edition's very limited stock during its original release in 2016 was one of its main criticisms, with some stores receiving fewer than 10 units at a time.
 This, coupled with the extremely high demand, prompted internet scalpers to buy as many as they could, so they could resell them with extreme price markups.
 In the US, prices were commonly set between $200 and $500, compared to its launch price of $59.99.
 The separate controller that could be bought without the console suffered the same fate, often being included with the main unit.
 The limited supply of NES Classic was compared to the situation around Amiibo shortages, which similarly were offered by Nintendo in limited quantity and led to scalping and high resale prices, frustrating fans.

 When Nintendo announced it was discontinuing the NES Classic Edition in April 2017, Nintendo enthusiasts and some outlets such as Polygon and The Verge believed that Nintendo planned on a limited release of the NES classic to drive artificial scarcity and increase sales, but which got out of hand with scalpers and secondary sales which have backfired on them.
 Nintendo denied these claims, stating that it was limited by its own rate of production with other hardware products, and that "It's definitely not intentional in terms of shorting the market".

 Following the April 2017 discontinuation, consumers found that several bootleg versions of the NES Classic Edition appeared on third party auction sites, typically produced by Chinese companies.
-These bootlegs have been found to be near-identical in hardware and software, which could confuse consumers who were looking to purchase a Classic Edition.
-There's also a bootleg console called the Mini Game Anniversary Edition Entertainment System, which the console is reviewed by YouTuber's.
-It only works for certain TV's, such as Roku TV's.
+Some of these bootlegs have been found to be near-identical in hardware and software, which could confuse consumers who were looking to purchase a Classic Edition.
+One of these is called the Mini Game Anniversary Edition Entertainment System, which actually is a Famiclone, and therefore only provides composite video out.

-Limited Shōnen Jump Edition
+Limited Shōnen Jump Version

-A very limited gold Shōnen Jump Edition of the Famicom Mini was released only in Japan on July 7, 2018.
-Colored gold to celebrate the 50th anniversary of Shueisha's Weekly Shōnen Jump manga magazine, the special edition features 20 Famicom games largely based on Shōnen Jump manga properties, including Dragon Ball, Saint Seiya, and Kinnikuman.
+A very limited gold Nintendo Classic Mini: Family Computer Weekly Shōnen Jump 50th Anniversary Version was developed by M2 and released only in Japan on July 7, 2018.
+Celebrating the 50th anniversary of Shueisha's Weekly Shōnen Jump manga magazine, the special edition features 20 Famicom games largely based on Shōnen Jump manga properties, including Dragon Ball, Saint Seiya, and Kinnikuman.

 This edition of the console includes the following games: